ArcadeMode/unplugin-dotnet-wasm/unplugin-dotnet-wasm/README.md

 [^esbuild-no-dev-server]: esbuild's serve mode exposes no middleware API, so out-of-tree assets can't be served through the plugin.

 [^bun-no-dev-server]: Bun's dev server (1.3+) is app-owned (`Bun.serve`) and exposes no plugin middleware hook, so the plugin can't serve out-of-tree assets through it.
 Middleware support is tracked upstream in [oven-sh/bun#17608](https://github.com/oven-sh/bun/issues/17608).

+[^bun-no-watch]: Bun's build API has no watch mode, so the plugin can't re-run on source changes.
+Watch support is tracked upstream in [oven-sh/bun#4689](https://github.com/oven-sh/bun/issues/4689).

 [^dotnet-dts-net11]: As of .NET 11, the MSBuild property `WasmEmitTypeScriptDefinitions=true` includes `dotnet.d.ts` in the build output.